manno-xx/haxe-openfl-examples/README.md

 * Actuate: Demonstrates the Actuate tweening engine.
 Tweening engines are mainly used for animation (movement, rotation etc.) but can do more.
 This demonstrates just the basics.
 * CelularAutomataMap: Map generation with Cellular automata (click the stage to step the algorithm)
+* CollisionDetectionAABB: Demo of the basic collision detection using OpenFL's hitTestObject() and a variation that allows for more control.
+(AABB = Axis Aligned Bounding Box)
 * FontDisplay: Demo of how to show 'special' fonts in Flash and Neko
 * KeyboardEvent_01: A very minimalistic example for registering keypresses (run it and press a key to see it work)
 * MoveToFront: How to move one element in front of all others.
 For example when you click on it.